pbhandar2/Cydonia/README.md

 # Cydonia

-Cydonia is a python package with tools for analyzing workloads and experiment outputs from block storage trace replay using the block storage system stressor implemented in our fork of [CacheLib](https://github.com/pbhandar2/CacheLib).
+Cydonia is a python package for analyzing workloads and experiment outputs from block storage trace replay using the block storage system stressor implemented in our fork of [CacheLib](https://github.com/pbhandar2/CacheLib).